tachiyomiorg/website/src/help/guides/reader.md

     <figure class="centered">
 	    <img height="400" intrinsicsize="208x500" width="260" :src="$withBase('/assets/media/backgroundcolorblack.png')">
         <h4>Black</h4>
         <p>Surrounds page with black.
-With an Amoled screen you can save battery by using this.</p>
+With an AMOLED screen you can save battery by using this.</p>
     </figure>
 </div>
 <div class="carousel-cell">